For your own health, for a way to take climate action in your own backyard, and for insects and birds, Take the Pollinator Pledge!

 - Reduce light pollution

-Plant Stalks.
-Insects also burrow into plant stalks to overwinter.
-Leave plant stalks standing, or if you must tidy up, break off the stalks and pile them in a sheltered, dry area of your garden, such as under trees or shrubs.
+Leave your plant stalks and seedheads standing in your garden.
+If you must tidy up, break off the stalks and pile them in a sheltered, dry area of your garden, such as under trees or shrubs.
 Try to wait until the low temperature is 50°F in Spring.

-Neonicotinoids, or “neonics,” are the most widely used insecticides in the United States.
-Lethal to birds and insects, they are in hundreds of products including insect sprays, seed treatments, soil drenches, tree injections, and veterinary ointments to control fleas in dogs and cats.
-According to the American Bird Conservancy, “neonics are toxic to birds and invertebrates, even in small quantities. … a single seed treated with neonics is enough to kill a songbird.
-Lesser amounts can emaciate the birds, impair reproduction, and disrupt their migratory pathways.” https://abcbirds.org/neonics
+NNeonicotinoids, or “neonics,” are the most widely used insecticides in the United States.
+According to the American Bird Conservancy, “neonics are toxic to birds and invertebrates, even in small quantities. … a single seed treated with neonics is enough to kill a songbird.” https://abcbirds.org/neonics

 Glyphosate is a controversial herbicide, antibiotic and active ingredient in Roundup weed killer.
 Widely used to ripen and harvest ‘Roundup Ready” cereal and soy crops, it is being studied for its effect on human health and whether it targets enzymes in the intestines of bees.
 “When pollinators come in contact with glyphosate, the chemical reduces this gut bacteria, leaving bees vulnerable to pathogens and premature death,” according to Nancy Moran, a biologist at the University of Texas at Austin.
-Proving that nothing is simple: Glyphosate is used in many environmental restorations because environmentalists have found it less disruptive to nesting grassland birds and other wildlife than other restoration methods.
+Glyphosate is used in environmental restorations because environmentalists have found it less disruptive to nesting grassland birds and other wildlife than other restoration methods.
 To minimize the spread of glyphosate, restorations often cut and simply ‘paint’ the stump, and don’t spray.